actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 The null hypothesis tells us that $k_0$ suspected endogenous regressors are exogenous, while the alternative states that $k_0$ suspected endogenous regressors are indeed endogenous.

-The test first conducts two preliminary regressions: First of the full model (inclusive all variables, endogenous included) where all it's residuals will be saved and the second when every suspected endogenous variable $X = (x_1, \cdots , x_i) is regressed by the it's potential instruments $Z=(z_1, \cdots , z_i)$ where $k_0$ vectors of residuals are saved.
+The test first conducts two preliminary regressions: First of the full model (inclusive all variables, endogenous included) where all it's residuals will be saved and the second when every suspected endogenous variable $X = (x_1, \cdots , x_i)$ is regressed by the it's potential instruments $Z=(z_1, \cdots , z_i)$ where $k_0$ vectors of residuals are saved.

 $$
 \mathbf{Y} = \mathbf{X} \boldsymbol{\beta} + \boldsymbol{\epsilon} \quad \text{then save the residuals} \quad \boldsymbol{e} = \mathbf{Y} - \mathbf{X} \boldsymbol{\hat{\beta}}